patricksurry/g3/README.md

     d3.scalePow().domain([-w,w]).range([-w,w]).exponent(strength)

 where *w* is half the step size, and *strength* determines how strong the pull is.

+TODO better to define the percent of the original for 'half-life' of the transformed step, e.g. for calendar wheel it should 'tick' over a second or so once per day, though another way to do this is just specify the metric as integer values, and we'll get a single refresh transform with duration equal to polling interval

 *snapScale*.**start**([*start*: number]) · [source](src/common.js)